 I walked on the broad walls of Tilaurakot.
 My guide Shivpal called it ‘The Great Wall of Kapilavastu’.

 I saw two stupas at one end of the fort which is supposed to be the stupas dedicated to the parents of Buddha.
 The bigger one belongs to King Suddhodhan and the smaller one to Maya Devi.

 There is a lotus pond in the middle of the ruins that is supposedly a part of the leisure gardens for the use of the royal family.

 Samay Mai Temple – Tilaurakot

-My guide said that it is believed that the Kings of Sakya clan used to pray to Samay Mai Devi before going to the battle.
+My guide said that it is believed that the Kings of the Sakya clan used to pray to Samay Mai Devi before going to the battle.
 This is in line with all the kings who may pray to anyone in general but always prayed to Shakti before going to battle.

 Outside Tilaurakot Fort Walls

 Outside the fort boundary lies two interesting sites – one is the stupa dedicated to Kanthak – the horse that came back after leaving Buddha.
 The other is the remains of an old iron workshop.
 You have to walk some distance to reach this mound a spot.
 My guide said I am the only person who has made this effort, most people just listen to his story and move ahead.
 I am so happy I made that effort.
 These are small iron slots that have been dated back to the pre-Buddhist era.
 It seems this was an iron workshop for making weapons or other utility items.
 It was far outside the city, probably because of its polluting nature.

 What is left now is the bad-quality molten iron mixed with the soil.
 Even today, the soil around this mound is not cultivable.
 Archaeologists estimate tons of iron here and that is a big indication of the huge size of the workshop.

 A sitemap plan is placed at every point of interest, briefly explaining what the place potentially is.
 There is no direction for you to move around but if you have ample time, you can find your way.